-6. Pile the split wood close to the working area, but do not allow pieces to pile up and clutter the area.
+- 6. If the log is large enough to require another split, reposition and repeat steps. - 7.
+Pile the split wood close to the working area, but do not allow pieces to pile up and clutter the area.
 A cluttered working area can lead to tripping and an accident.